andrew/ultimate-awesome/README.md

 - [awesome-regex-resources](https://github.com/varunram/awesome-regex-resources) - A curated list of Regex Resources.
 Inspired by other awesome stuff.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
+- [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
+Tools, audits, CTFs and more.
 - [FLsystem-paper](https://github.com/AmberLJC/FLsystem-paper) - Federated Learning Systems Paper List.
 - [awesome-fasthtml](https://github.com/amosgyamfi/awesome-fasthtml) - Awesome and Best FastHTML Resources For Python Developers.
+- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
+Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome-ethereum-analytics](https://github.com/grandsmarquis/awesome-ethereum-analytics) - A curated list of projects around Ethereum analytics.